 There’s no shortage of different ways to incorporate the superstar ingredient into your routine, but toner is arguably the easiest.
 Come bedtime, wash your face, then simply apply it all-over, before any serum or moisturizer.
 Yep, it’s as simple as that.

 Ready to try one?
 Read on for our favorite glycolic acid toners.

 Best Overall: Mario Badescu Glycolic Acid Toner

 Aloe vera is a naturally derived ingredient known for its soothing and moisturizing properties.
 The aloe plant's inner gel mucilage (the part that's used in skin care products) is made up of 99.5% water.

 Who else recommends it?
-Marie Claire and Who What Wear both picked the Mario Badescu Glycolic Acid Toner.
+Good Housekeeping, Marie Claire, and Who What Wear all picked the Mario Badescu Glycolic Acid Toner.

 What do buyers say?
 89% of 5,000+ Amazon reviewers rated this product 4 stars or above.

 As a general rule of thumb, glycolic acid is a great ingredient for all skin types, but if your complexion is both oily and dry, this particular toner is worth trying.
 With a lower, 2% concentration of glycolic acid, there’s likely less risk of it irritating dry spots even more so given the fact that it’s coupled with hydrating aloe.

 Active Ingredients: Glycolic acid, aloe leaf juice | Skin Type: All | Benefits: Hydrates, exfoliates, soothes | Size: 8 fl. oz | Byrdie Clean: No | Cruelty-Free: Yes